dominicstop/react-native-ios-navigator/README.md

 #### D.1.3. `RouteViewEvents` Component

-This component allows you to subscribe and listen to the route-related events for the current route.

-* E.g. these events include things like: when a route is about to be pushed or popped, or when a navigation bar item has been pressed, etc.
+This component allows you to subscribe and listen to the route-related events for the current route (e.g. these events include things like: when a route is about to be pushed or popped, or when a navigation bar item has been pressed, etc).

 Similar to the `RouteViewPortal` component: